dylanesque/MPQChampApp/README.md

 # What I learned from this project:

-**Don't Finalize the Data Models Without Writing Specs For Front-End Data Flow, Or Considering Back-End Quirks:**: There was a small amount of wasted effort in the character models in the form of:
+**Don't Finalize the Data Models Without Writing Specs For Front-End Data Flow, Or Considering Back-End Quirks:**
+There was a small amount of wasted effort in the character models in the form of:

 - a feeder attribute which played no part in the application flow
 - a convention of linking feeders/feedees via a system of character ids which turned out to be (a) unnecessary, (b) hard to reason about, and (c) formatted as the wrong type for Hasura, namely an array of integers.
-A minor quirk of Hasura is that it doesn't currently support arrays as a data type, only as many-to-one relationship, making them very awkward if you don't need them to be indexed, etc.
+A minor quirk of Hasura (rooted in it's use of PostgreSQL as a database) is that it doesn't currently support arrays as a data type, only as many-to-one relationship, making them very awkward if you don't need them to be indexed, etc.
 - On that note, I still needed to store feedees as an array sometimes.
 The solution turned out to simply to store it as a string, and have a function that splits the string into an array if necessary.
 This is a minor annoyance in an app like there where there's a capped number of entities in the table that need this treatment, but something to keep in mind for future work where this could result in a lot of unnecessary processing.

 All of the above could have been caught sooner had I taken a more careful approach to planning, including drafting UI components using a solution like Storybook.

-**Don't rely on automated image optimizatios services to do the whole job for you**: I walked into this with the assumption that Cloudinary's in-flight image optimization would be sufficient, and that was a huge mistake.
+**Don't rely on automated image optimization services to do the whole job for you**: I walked into this with the assumption that Cloudinary's in-flight image optimization would be sufficient, and that was a huge mistake.
 I didn't have the granularity that I wanted, and the unique filenames that Cloudinary uses made uploading new versions of an image very costly to maintain in the codebase.
 Cloudinary's customer support was pretty responsive, but ultimately unhelpful.
 In the future, I will never, ever count on a library like this to optimize images as opposed to doing everything reasonable to manually shrink image sizes using tools like [Squoosh](https://squoosh.app/), lazy-loading, stripping metadata, etc.

 **Use TypeScript for any full-fledged web applications**: